V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models: Dataset

 \textbf{Q5.
-Planning (\cref{fig:q5_illustration}):} Planning is important because the ultimate goal of autonomous vehicles is to navigate through complex environments safely and avoid any potential collision in the future.
+Planning (\ref{fig:q5_illustration}):} Planning is important because the ultimate goal of autonomous vehicles is to navigate through complex environments safely and avoid any potential collision in the future.
 To generate the planning QAs, we extract $6$ future waypoints, evenly distributed in the next $3$ seconds, from each CAV's ground-truth future trajectory as the answer.
 Our \namedataset's planning task is more challenging than other NuScenes~\cite{caesar2019nuscenes}-based LLM-driving related works for a couple reasons.
 First, we support multiple CAVs in cooperative driving scenarios.
 The LLM model needs to provide different answers depending on which CAV is asking, while prior works only need to generate planning results for a single autonomous vehicle.
 Second, our \namedataset's ground-truth planning trajectories are more diverse. \namedataset~contains both urban and highway driving scenarios, while NuScenes~\cite{caesar2019nuscenes} only includes urban driving scenarios.
-Detailed dataset statistics and comparison can be seen in the supplementary material.